 A lot of our PYRATEX® fabrics claim to have functional properties for the body and for the skin, for example, our PYRATEX® cosmetic range has anti-irritation and antibacterial properties.
 But why is this important?
 Your skin is the bodies largest organ, so it is worth finding out the best materials to lay side by side with it everyday.

-Seacell is a cellulose fibre extracted from seaweed.
-It is incredibly breathable and contains numerous vitamins and minerals, for example, calcium, magnesium and vitamin B3.
+Seaweed fiber is incredibly breathable and contains numerous vitamins and minerals, for example, calcium, magnesium and vitamin B3.
 It also has the capacity to eliminate free radicals and treat skin conditions like psoriasis and acne.
 This means it is great for people with skin conditions, as well as underwear and sleep wear.

 Cotton is a great fibre because it is super breathable; it keeps you cool in the summer yet warms you up in the winter.
 This means it has super moisture-wicking and thermo-regulatory capacities which keeps your skin super comfortable and temperate.
 Cotton fibers are also incredibly thin, thinner than a strand of hair, which makes it very soft and comfortable against the skin.

 Viscose is natural fibre made from the pulp of trees, for example eucalyptus, birch and even bamboo.
 It is a great fabric for sensitive skin as it is extremely breathable and has a silky texture, meaning that it won’t aggravate skin conditions.